-During the financial year, in July 2022, the Company entered into a Business Transfer Agreement with On Demand Agility Solutions Pte.
+During the financial year ended March 31, 2023, the Company entered into a Business Transfer Agreement with On Demand Agility Solutions Pte.
 Ltd. ("ODA").
-According to the agreement, Coforge will acquire certain business contracts of ODA and the staff related to the business.
-The business acquired is recorded as intangible assets, including goodwill on acquisition, at cost or at fair value on date of acquisition that includes contingent consideration (refer to Notes 2(h) and Note 5 to the financial statements)
+As per the agreement, Coforge acquired certain business contracts of ODA and the staff related to the business.
+The business acquired was recorded as intangible assets, including goodwill on acquisition, at cost or at fair value on date of acquisition that included contingent consideration (refer to Notes 2(h) and Note 5 to the financial statements).